-Dennis Chmelensky, from Berlin, Germany, entered the Curtis Institute of Music in 2013 and studies in the voice program with Marlena Kleinman Malas.
+Baritone Dennis Chmelensky is from Berlin, Germany.
+He entered the Curtis Institute of Music in 2013 and studies in the voice program with Marlena Kleinman Malas.
 All students at Curtis receive merit-based, full-tuition scholarships, and Mr. Chmelensky is the Guna S. Mundheim Annual Fellow.

 Mr. Chmelensky has appeared as a soloist with the Curtis Symphony Orchestra, Staats- und Domchor Berlin, Sing-Akademie zu Berlin, Lautten Compagney Berlin, Philharmonie Südwestfalen, and the Berlin Philharmonic.
 His operatic roles have included Papageno (Die Zauberflöte), Blansac (La scala di seta), Fyodor (Boris Godunov), Spinellocchio (Gianni Schicci), Schaunard (La bohème), First Officer (Dialogues of the Carmelites), and Paul in the world premiere of Empty the House, an opera by composer Rene Orth and Pulitzer Prize-winning librettist Mark Campbell.
 He has participated in the Orchestra of the University of the Arts and the State and Church Choir of Berlin, as well as the Chautauqua Institution and the Kempinski Young Artist Programme.